 What are the five work behavior areas?

 The NCE attempts to reflect the actual work done by professional counselors.
 The NBCC conducted a study intended to establish specific “work behaviors” that should be addressed by the examination.
 Through the use of surveys, the NBCC classified counselors’ work behaviors into categories.
-The most recent classification occurred in 2001 and impacted the October 2001 examination and subsequent exams.
-The questions from the eight domains listed above will address at least one of these five categories.
-In other words, the eight domains provide the basis for the content of the questions and the five work behavior areas provide the basis for the context of the questions.
-For the purposes of studying for the exam, the eight content areas provide a more useful breakdown because the actual information (i.e., content) needed in order to answer a question correctly will likely come from an understanding from the content area.
+The most recent classification occurred in June 2019 and will impact the March 2020 examination and subsequent exams.
+The questions from the six domains listed above will address at least one of these five categories.
+In other words, the six domains provide the basis for the content of the questions and the five work behavior areas provide the basis for the context of the questions.
+For the purposes of studying for the exam, the six content areas provide a more useful breakdown because the actual information (i.e., content) needed in order to answer a question correctly will likely come from an understanding from the content area.
 The context of the question (i.e., the work behavior area associated with the question) may vary, but the correct decision will likely depend more on content knowledge.

 Each of the five categories and their associated work behaviors are listed as follows: